btarifi10/FundiStudyCoordinator/documentation/conventions/Git and Code Review Conventions.md

 - fix: A bug fix
 - docs: Documentation related changes
 - refactor: A code that neither fixes a bug nor adds a feature. (eg: You can use this when there is semantic changes like renaming a variable/ function name)
-- perf: A code that improves performance
+- perf: Code that improves performance
-style: A code that is related to styling
+- style: Code that is related to styling
 - test: Adding new test or making changes to existing test

 `scope` is optional and is a noun which refers to the section of the codebase the commit changes

 `subject` is a short summary of the commit, explaining what was changed and why.
 This should generally be less than 50 characters, and not start with a capital letter or end with punctuation.
-Furthemore, it should use the imperative form of verbs.
+Furthermore, it should use the imperative form of verbs.

 `longer description and comments` is optional, and follows an empty line if used.
 It may be used to provide additional context or information.